AyeshPrabodhana1/SPM-Assignment/README.md

 Procedure of setting up prerequisites and run the project

-1.)turn on Apache and My-SQL servers
+1.)Turn on Apache and My-SQL servers

 2.)Create a Database call "crud-ajax"

+3.)Import the SQL Script

-3.)run the project
+4.)Run the project